Alphalaneous/HappyTextures/README.md

 - BackIn
 - BackInOut

-EaseInOut, EaseIn, and EaseOut allow you to set the "easing-rate" parameter.
+EaseInOut, EaseIn, and EaseOut require you to set the "easing-rate" parameter.

 For more info on easings, check https://easings.net/